Interview

 “Tell me, Hamish,” I loved the way she said my name.
 “Have you been to any of my concerts or TV shows?”

 “Have you seen any of my movies?”
-I had, more than once.

 “And what did you think?”
 She moved her head slightly to look more directly into my eyes.
 She thinks I’m flattering her like those ridiculously sycophantic showbiz interviewers.

 “I think you have a rare talent.
 When you sing, you really put your heart into it.
-The sincerity comes through, and it’s the same for your acting.
+The sincerity shines through, and it’s the same for your acting.
 Hence the Oscar, well deserved if I may say so”.
 I could see she liked this, and I had the impression that I might have passed some sort of test.

 “Can I just call you ‘babe’, as everyone else does?”